Nyras-Enjoyers/nyras-prologue-demake-assets/README.md

 ### Czech

-AI autotranslation, manually revised by Auronen
+Auronen with using Weblate Translation Memory

 ## Cast